mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Diffraction.rst

 Use Container
   This option allows the subtraction of a run for an empty container run.

+Scale Container
+  This option allows for an optional scale factor to be applied to the container data before it is subtracted.

 Spectra Min & Spectra Max
   Specify the range of spectra to use in the reduction, the default values of this are set based on the instrument and reflection selected.
 Note that these